sebastianbergmann/phpunit-documentation-english/src/configuration.rst

 Possible values: ``true`` or ``false`` (default: ``true``)

 This attribute configures the caching of test results.
-This caching is required for certain other features to work.
+This caching is required for ordering tests by defects or duration with the ``executionOrder`` attribute (see :ref:`appendixes.configuration.phpunit.executionOrder`).

 .. _appendixes.configuration.phpunit.cacheResultFile: